-Table 6.
-Configurations for existing storage subsystems

-Current environment

-Existing DS4400 and DS4500 (machine type 1742) storage subsystems with controllers that have firmware versions 05.00.xx.xx, 05.2x.xx.xx, 05.3x.xx.xx, 05.4x.xx.xx or 06.10.xx.xx

-Existing DS4300 storage subsystems (machine type 1722 - Turbo Option model) with controllers that have firmware version 05.4x.xx.xx

-Existing DS4300 storage subsystems (machine type 1722 - Standard/Base Option model) with controllers that have firmware version 05.34.xx.xx or 05.4x.xx.xx

-Existing DS4100 storage subsystems (machine type 1724 - Standard/Base Option model) with controllers that have firmware version 05.42.xx.xx

-Existing DS4800 storage subsystems (machine type 1815) with controllers that have firmware version 06.14.xx.xx or 06.15.xx.xx

-Planned environment

-Firmware version 06.16.xx.xx (for DS4800) or 06.12.xx.xx (for DS4100, DS4300, DS4400, or DS4500)

-Storage Manager 9.16.

-- For FC/SATA intermix support behind a DS4000 storage subsystem, the FC/SATA intermix premium feature option is purchased and the targeted DS4000 model is in the FC/SATA intermix premium feature support list. - Firmware version 06.16.xx.xx does not currently support FC/SATA intermix. - Firmware version level 06.16.xx.xx supports attachment of EXP710 and EXP810 expansion enclosures only.
-If you have an EXP700 or an EXP100 attached to your DS4800 subsystem, use firmware version 06.15.xx.xx. - Firmware version 06.10.11.xx and later supports the intermix of both fibre channel expansion enclosures (EXP700 and EXP710) and SATA expansion enclosures (EXP100) behind a DS4000 storage subsystem if the above requirements are met - 5.
-Firmware version 06.1x.06.xx and later supports both fibre channel expansion enclosures (EXP700 and EXP710) and SATA expansion enclosures (EXP100) without the need of the FC/SATA intermix premium feature key as long as the fibre channel and SATA expansion enclosures are not intermixed behind a DS4000 storage subsystem.
+Table 7.
+Configurations for exis Current environment Planned environment Action Existing DS4400 and DS4500 (machine type 1742) storage subsystems with controllers that have firmware versions 05.00.xx.xx, 05.2x.xx.xx, 05.3x.xx.xx, 05.4x.xx.xx, 06.10.xx.xx or 06.12.xx.xx Firmware version 06.12.xx.xx (for DS4100 or DS4400) or 06.23.xx.xx (for DS4300 standard/base or Turbo models and DS4200, DS4500, DS4700, DS4800) Storage Manager 9.23.
+Uninstall Storage Manager 8.4x or 9.1x.
+See "Uninstalling storage management software components" on page 160 for more information.
+Install Storage Manager 9.23.
+Existing DS4300 storage subsystems (machine type 1722 - Turbo Option model) with controllers that have firmware version 05.4x.xx.xx or 6.12.xx.xx Existing DS4300 storage subsystems (machine type 1722 - Standard/Base Option model) with controllers that have firmware version 05.34.xx.xx or 05.4x.xx.xx or 6.12.xx.xx Existing DS4100 storage subsystems (machine type 1724 - Standard/Base Option model) with controllers that have firmware version Notes: For FC/SATA intermix support behind a DS4000 storage subsystem, the FC/SATA intermix premium feature option is purchased and the targeted DS4000 model is in the FC/SATA intermix premium feature support list.
+See Table 3 on page 2 for the latest version of the controller firmware thread that is supported for a given DS400 subsystem model.
+Firmware version level 06.16.xx.xx supports attachment of EXP710 and EXP810 expansion enclosures only.
+If you have an EXP700 or an EXP100 attached to your DS4800 subsystem, use firmware version 06.15.xx.xx.
+Firmware version 06.1x.06.xx and later supports both fibre channel expansion enclosures (EXP700 and EXP710) and Refer to the appropriate Storage Manager installation chapter for your operating system environment for more information.
+3. Discover the storage subsystems.
+See "Performing an initial automatic discovery of storage subsystems" on page 135 for more information.
+4. Download firmware and NVSRAM version 06.12.xx.xx, 06.16.xx.xx, 06.19.xx.xx, or 06.23.xx.xx, depending on the DS4000 subsystem model that you have).
+See "Downloading controller firmware, NVSRAM, ESM firmware" on page 139 for more information.
+05.42.xx.xx or 6.12.xx.xx Existing DS4800 storage subsystems (machine type 1815) with controllers that have firmware version 06.14.xx.xx or 06.15.xx.xx SATA expansion enclosures (EXP100) without the need of the FC/SATA intermix premium feature key as long as the fibre channel and SATA expansion enclosures are not intermixed behind a DS4000 storage subsystem.
 The target DS4000 must be in the supported list for that particular expansion enclosures.

-Action

-- Uninstall Storage Manager 8.4x or 9.1x.
-See "Uninstalling storage management software components" on page 146 for more information. - Install Storage Manager 9.16.
-See "New installation process" on page 61 for more information. - Discover the storage subsystems.
-See "Performing an initial automatic discovery of storage subsystems" on page 121 for more information. - Download firmware and NVSRAM version 06.12.xx.xx or 06.16.xx.xx).
-See "Downloading controller firmware, NVSRAM, ESM firmware" on page 125 for more information.

-Note: To incorporate SATA hardware in an existing DS4300 Turbo, DS4400, or DS4500 storage subsystem with controller firmware 05.40.xx.xx or earlier installed, do not use the controller firmware version 05.41.xx.xx, just upgrade the storage subsystem with controller firmware 06.12.xx.xx, apply the FC/SATA intermix premium feature key and then connect the new EXP100 drive expansion enclosures.
-Note: Always add new hardware to an existing configuration while it is powered on and is in optimal condition.
+1. To incorporate SATA hardware in an existing DS4300 Turbo, DS4400, or DS4500 storage subsystem with controller firmware 05.40.xx.xx or earlier installed, do not use the controller firmware version 05.41.xx.xx, just upgrade the storage subsystem with controller firmware 06.12.xx.xx or 6.19.xxx.xx (DS4300 and DS4500 only, if there are no EXP700s in the configuration), apply the FC/SATA intermix premium feature key and then connect the new EXP100 drive expansion enclosures.
+2. Always add new hardware to an existing configuration, while it is existing configuration, while it is powered on and is in optimal condition.

-Table 6.
-Configurations for existing storage subsystems (continued)